 Vaccines prevent illness.
 There is no specific treatment for viral diseases, so preventing them with vaccination is the best option.

-Attending a yearly vaccination appointment is not just for a vaccine – it’s an important way of keeping your cat healthy.
+To complete the initial kitten vaccination schedule, cats need to attend to their first booster at 6 months of age.
+After that, if you choose, the injectable vaccine boosters are only applied every 3 years.
+However, the intranasal vaccine needs to be reapplied annually.
+Even if boosters are less frequent, attending at least a yearly appointment to the vet is highly recommended, as it’s an important way of keeping your cat healthy.
 Your veterinarian will perform a full physical examination as part of the appointment.
 This means your vet is checking for early signs of illness that may otherwise go unnoticed.

 My Cat Is Old and Has Always Had Vaccines, Does She Still Need Them?

 Yes.
 Viruses are riskier for cats that have weakened immune systems.
 The very old, the very young, and those with other health problems are in at-risk categories.
-The FVRCP vaccine needs boosting every year throughout your cat’s life – if you stop vaccinating when she is old, you may be leaving her vulnerable to disease when she needs protecting most of all.
+After the first 6 months booster, the FVRCP injectable vaccine needs boosting every 3 years throughout your cat’s life – if you stop vaccinating when she is old, you may be leaving her vulnerable to disease when she needs protecting most of all.

 My Cat Lives Indoors – Do I Need to Get Her Vaccinated With FVRCP?